celo-org/docs/blog/27-04-2023-creating-a-decentralized-insurance-service-on-celo-with-python/creating-a-decentralized-insurance-service-on-celo-with-python.md

 ---
 title: Creating a Decentralized Insurance Service on Celo with Python
-description: Learn to build a decentralized insurance smart contract on Celo blockchain using Python, providing accessible, transparent coverage with stablecoins and smart contracts..
+description: Learn to build a decentralized insurance smart contract on Celo blockchain using Python, providing accessible, transparent coverage with stablecoins and smart contracts.
 authors:
   - name: Divine Favour
 url: https://github.com/Divine572